 Online Blackjack comes from an old casino game that has provided casino players with plenty of gambling fun for centuries.
 Sometimes referred to as Twenty-One, Blackjack is played with a 52-card deck with the aim of achieving a hand value of 21.
-Online Blackjack is the same, except it is played through a computer over the Internet instead of at a land-based Casino.
+Online Blackjack is the same, except it is played through an internet gambling service instead of at a land-based Casino.
 Thanks to technology, South African players get to enjoy Online Blackjack from the cosy comfort of their homes.

 Online Blackjack – The History of Twenty-One

 ‘Twenty-One’ is actually the name that this games went by in times of old, long before the name ‘Blackjack’ became popular.
 It is still sketchy is to where Blackjack came from, but the earliest known documentation of the game go as far back as the 17th century.
 It was first written about in an old Spanish story by Miguel de Cervantes sometime between 1601 and 1602.
 Miguel de Cervantes was known to be both an author and a gambler, so he wrote this game in detail down to the rules.
 Whether he wrote from existing knowledge of the game or from imagination as part of the story is not yet known.

 In his writing, he explained that Blackjack is played with a deck of cards and that the main objective of the player and the dealer is to be the first one to land a hand value of 21 and not more.
 If the player or dealer’s hand consisted of an ace of spades card and a black jack card (this could either be a jack of spades or jack of clubs), it was considered a Blackjack.
 It is from this rule that the game eventually adopted its name, Blackjack.

 In today’s Blackjack game, the blackjack rule does not apply.
 Nonetheless, the game’s principles and objective remain.
 It is still a 52-card deck table game in which the player wins by having a hand value of, or as close to, a maximum of 21 as possible before the dealer.